Growing up, I was cautioned against “meeting people online,” but sometime around 2012 I threw that advice out the window.

 NG: I’m relatively new, and I just got an agent.
 During my year and a half of training, people were like, “Why don’t you have agent?
 You should get an agent RIGHT NOW.”

-But, I’m a Capricorn, I don’t want an agent until I can go into an audition and fucking nail it.
+But, I’m a Capricorn, I don’t want an agent until I can go into an audition and freaking nail it.
 I am going to get an agent because I’m ready.

 I paid Cat Dyer, my business acting coach, to help me strategize on an agent.
 We talked about all the agents and casting directors in ATL She reviewed my headshots, and she redid my acting resume.
 She helped me go step-by-step to cultivate a professional package.